Media and Entertainment Spotlight

 The U.S. filmed entertainment industry encompasses films, movie theaters, TV subscriptions and electronic home video production, and distribution and consumption.
 Box office receipts reached just over $11 billion in 2017 (this figure includes cinema advertising earnings of $881 million), and home video reached $107.9 billion in 2017.
 The United States has a mature TV market and television subscriptions will remain static at $100.8 billion through 2018.
 Competition is heating up from the new digital economy, and streaming video on demand (SVOD), television subscriptions are expected to experience a slight decline (to $91 billion) through 2019.

 Box office numbers are expected to grow as theaters adopt digital screens, increase ticket prices, diversify concession options, offer consumer products such as movie or brand related merchandise, and offer membership discounts to attract viewership.
 Traditionally the film industry consisted of multinational umbrella corporations, major studios, and independent studios or “indies."
 Today, multi-channel networks engage in the filmed entertainment sector and SVOD platforms are major drivers in the filmed entertainment sector.

 Drawing on formidable strengths, the U.S. film industry has a proven ability to produce films that generate hundreds of millions of dollars, including revenues from distribution across strong domestic and international networks.
 Success in the industry is based on creativity and financing, and the industry is largely self-regulated.
 The U.S. market has a large talent pool of writers, actors, producers, directors and technical experts, and is home to a variety of film crews, post-production firms, backdrops, and infrastructure to support production.
 U.S. filmmakers also receive critical protections for their intellectual property.

 Many of the leading motion picture studios are part of larger media conglomerates that often include television, video and streaming services, music services, newspaper, cable and magazine segments.
 The U.S. filmed entertainment sector enjoyed a trade surplus of $13.3 billion in 2015 (latest available data), which was 5 percent of the total U.S. private sector services trade surplus that year.

-The industry offers attractive possibilities for foreign investors, both large and small, and provides film production tax incentives.
+The industry offers attractive possibilities for international companies, both large and small, and provides film production tax incentives.
 With the shift toward digital production and distribution, foreign firms are continually seeking out U.S. digital and animation expertise and new formats.